Transform Definition Language

 In any case, Arguments are evaluated from left to right.

-Record-level Functions can be called only from Record-level Expressions, and are invalid in the Loose Expression context.
+Record-level Functions can be called only from Record-level Attribute Expressions, and are invalid in the Loose Expression context.
+Calling them outside SELECT, WHERE, or KEY clauses will cause an error.

-Functions are provided in the same way as Operators, by Java implementations from the classpath.
-For the complete list of Functions, their return and Argument types refer to your distro docs.
+Expression Functions are provided in two ways.
+First, same as Operators, by Java implementations from the classpath.
+For the complete list of Pluggable Functions, their return and Argument types refer to your distro docs.
+Second, Language-level Functions may be defined on the script immediately, or in the library script.
+This method is discussed further in this document.

 Parameter List Expressions